Modern Tile Installation Tips

 It’s hard to get the last bit of grout haze off using a grout sponge.
 After the grout dries, you usually have to come back and polish off the remaining cloudy layer with a rag.
 But if you finish your grout cleanup with a microfiber sponge, you’ll end up with a job so clean you may not have to do anything more.

-Flatten the framing
+Flatten the Framing

 Old-school tile setters made up for wavy walls by installing wire lath and floating a layer of mortar over it.
 But modern tile backer boards simply follow along the crooked wall, and if you don’t fix the wall, you’ll have a wavy tile job.

 The best solution is to straighten the walls before you install the backer board.
 Lay a straightedge against the walls to find high and low spots.
 In most cases, you can fix problems by adding shims to the face of the studs until the faces all line up.
-But if you have just one protruding stud, then it may be quicker to plane it down with a power planer or replace it if you can.
+But if you have just one protruding stud, it may be quicker to plane it down with a power planer or replace it if you can.
 You can make your own thin shims from heavy felt paper or thin cardboard.
 Staple the shims in place.

 The increased surface area of tiles larger than about 8 x 8 in. makes it critical that you butter the back to ensure a strong bond.
 It takes only a few extra seconds per tile to spread a thin layer of thin-set on the back of the tile with the flat side of the trowel.
 Then when you set the tile, this thin layer bonds easily with the layer you’ve troweled onto the floor or wall and creates a strong connection.
 It’s also a good idea to butter the back of larger transparent glass tiles to provide a consistent color.
 Otherwise you’ll see air bubbles and other imperfections in the thin-set through the transparent glass.